 Mallaig, an active fishing harbour, is at the end of the road to the isles.
 Ferries arrive and leave regularly and day trips to many of the islands can be arranged.
 Hire a bicycle on Eigg or explore Tobermory.
 Instead of driving, from Fort William you might choose to ride the historic Jacobite steam train to Mallaig – more famously known as the Harry Potter train – even going over the beautiful Glenfinnan Viaduct just like in the films!

 A popular day trip is to Oban, 31 miles south.
 Visit McCaig’s Tower, Oban whiskey distillery and the chocolate shop, stroll around the harbour and sample fresh seafood in comfortable restaurants.
+Many ferries to the western isles also depart from here.
 As you sweep down the hill towards the expanse of the bay you will appreciate why Oban has developed into Scotland’s most popular west coast town.

 On your way to Oban the road passes many attractions – you can stop in a delightful cafe to admire the vista of the historic Castle Stalker, the Sea Life Centre has playful otters to see as well as an aquarium, a local Pottery where you can watch the items being thrown before browsing the shop, and lots more.